Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 § 245.612.
 Performance and design standards.

-(a) Tanks shall be designed, constructed and installed or modified in accordance with current codes of practice developed by Nationally-recognized associations such as API, ASME, ASTM, ANSI, STI and UL and the manufacturer’s specifications.
+(a) Aboveground storage tanks shall be designed, constructed and installed or modified in accordance with current codes of practice developed by Nationally recognized associations and the manufacturer’s specifications.
 Tank handling activities shall be accomplished by a Department-certified aboveground storage tank installer or under the installer’s direct, onsite supervision and control.

-(b) Tanks must have a stable support or foundation capable of adequately supporting the total weight of the tank and its contents when in use.
+(b) Aboveground storage tanks must have a stable support or foundation capable of adequately supporting the total weight of the tank and its contents when in use.
 The support or foundation must meet or exceed the specifications of the tank manufacturer and be designed and constructed in accordance with sound engineering practices.

-(c) Ancillary equipment, including piping, shall be designed, installed and modified in accordance with current codes of practice developed by Nationally-recognized associations such as API, SSPC, NACE, ASME, PEI and UL and the manufacturer’s specifications.
+(c) Ancillary equipment, including piping, shall be designed, installed and modified in accordance with current codes of practice developed by Nationally recognized associations and the manufacturer’s specifications.
 Ancillary equipment must be compatible with the substance stored and must be adequately protected from corrosion, excessive wear and deterioration.
-Protective coatings shall be maintained throughout the entire operational life of the storage tank system.
+Protective coatings shall be maintained throughout the entire operational life of the aboveground storage tank system.

-(1) A spill containment bucket at the tank fill point or containment at the remote fill point.
+(1) Permanently installed spill prevention equipment at the tank fill point or containment at the remote fill point.

-(2) An overfill alarm or prevention device or monitoring gauge and shut down procedure.
+(2) An overfill alarm or prevention device or monitoring gauge and written shutdown procedure.

 (3) Block valves on product lines.

-(4) Solenoid valve or antisiphon device, if appropriate (See PEI RP 200).
+(4) Solenoid valve or antisiphon device, if applicable.

-(g) The exterior of the tank system shall be protected by an appropriate coating or paint which shall be maintained throughout the entire operational life of the tank system.
+(e) The exterior of the aboveground storage tank system must be protected by an appropriate coating or paint which shall be maintained throughout the entire operational life of the aboveground storage tank system.

 Source